cncf/devstats.archive/ADDING_NEW_PROJECT.md

 - Copy setup scripts and then adjust them:
 - `cp -R oldproject/ projectname/`, `vim projectname/*`.
 - You need to set correct project main GitHub repository and annotations match regexp in `projects.yaml` to have working annotations and quick ranges.
 - Copy `metrics/oldproject` to `metrics/projectname`, those files will need tweaks too.
 Specially `./metrics/projectname/gaps*.yaml` files.
-Please use Grafana's "null as zero" instead of using manuall filling gaps.
+- Please use Grafana's "null as zero" instead of using manuall filling gaps.
 This simplifies metrics a lot.
+Gaps filling is only needed when using data from > 1 Influx series.
 - `cp -Rv scripts/oldproject/ scripts/projectname`, `vim scripts/projectname/*`.
 - Create Postgres database for new project: `sudo -u postgres psql`
 - `create database projectname;`